0

 Use Cases

-Note: readings refer to measurements at substrate level.
-PAR is heavily impacted by distance, so readings are higher nearer the surface / light source.
+Note: Readings are at substrate level.
+PAR is strongly affected by distance, so readings will be higher closer to the surface/light source.

-The emphasis is on 'easy / simple'.
+The emphasis is on "simple".
 Of course you can run tanks at much higher light levels.
-But is akin to driving a much faster car, with algae in pursuit!
+But that is like driving a much faster car with algae in pursuit!